 The necessary tribute to Robert Downey Jr's best ever performance and film

-At the present moment, Tony Downey Jr/Robert Stark - hell, aren't they basically the same person now? - is about to launch a charm offensive around the world as Avengers: Infinity War gets set to conquer the world in a box-office blitz that might even shock Thanos.
+At the present moment, Tony Downey Jr/Robert Stark - hell, aren't they basically the same person now? - is about to launch a charm offensive around the world as Avengers: Endgame gets set to conquer the world.

 On that note, it has been 10 years since Jon Favreau kicked-off the MCU by introducing us to Iron Man and while playing a superhero has reignited his career, it's not the film that we're going to discuss to celebrate his roguish talent.